 McLuhan in a letter to Peter Drucker from December 15, 1959 (Letters, 259):

-I refer to formal cause not in the sense of the classification of forms, but to their operation upon us and upon one another. (…) Had a fascinating evening with Bernie Muller-Thym, last week, discussing these matters.
+I refer to formal cause not in the sense of the classification of forms, but to their operation upon us and upon one another [of the forms themselves]. (…) Had a fascinating evening with Bernie Muller-Thym, last week, discussing these matters.
 He agreed with [the notion that] the entire order of existence and change becomes unintelligible if formal causality is banished from the center of study and awareness.
 At any rate, my media studies have gravitated toward the centre of formal causality, forcing me to re-invent it.

 In Wholeness and the Implicate Order (1980)1 Bohm discusses ‘formal cause’ in a way that illuminates McLuhan’s recourse to it: